 Moving identity to the cloud, just like you may have done with email systems or network security monitoring, improves efficiency, offers significant savings, and gives you expertise from proven vendors.
 Identity as a service continues to evolve and grow, and it’s offering companies a way to improve user experience and boost security in a cost-effective way so they can grow their business with less worry.

 A variety of features and functionality are provided by IDaaS solutions depending on the market segment and vendor you choose.
 Some of the common functions and components of identity as a service include:

-- Password Management and Authentication – IDaaS services incorporate a a variety of means of password management and authentication, an essential requirement of access and identity management.
+- Password Management and Authentication – IDaaS services incorporate a variety of means of password management and authentication, an essential requirement of access and identity management.
 This may include features like multi-factor user authentication via biometrics, passwords, or digital access cards maintained across a variety of access points and devices.

-- Multi-tenant, Cloud-Based Architecture– The IdaaS vendor should operate a cloud-based platform that services multiple customer organizations to provide this service, allowing the vendor to issue system fixes, performance improvements, new features and updates to customers in real-time.
+- Multi-tenant, Cloud-Based Architecture– The IDaaS vendor should operate a cloud-based platform that services multiple customer organizations to provide this service, allowing the vendor to issue system fixes, performance improvements, new features and updates to customers in real-time.

-- Analytics and Intelligence – With advanced identity services, analytics and intelligence capabilities can provide reports on the use of access privileges among users, as well as information on application, responsibilities, data usage, and more.
+- Analytics and Intelligence – With advanced identity services, analytics, and intelligence capabilities can provide reports on the use of access privileges among users, as well as information on application, responsibilities, data usage, and more.